alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 GET /v2/notifications
 ```

-You can filter the returned messages by including the following optional arguments in the method:
+You can filter the returned messages by including the following optional arguments in the URL:

 - [`template_type`](#template-type-optional)
 - [`status`](#status-optional)